ForestKatsch/apogee-ssg/README.md

 Features:

-* Configurable at every step of the way with custom `ContentHandler`s (written in JS, and with full access to the Apogee instance at runtime.)
+* Configurable at every step of the way with custom `ContentHandler`s (written in TS or JS, and with full access to the Apogee instance at runtime.)
 * No template engines!
 We already have a powerful template engine that can run arbitrary code.
-It's called JavaScript.
+It's called JavaScript (or TypeScript, if you prefer.)
 * Automatic content watching and recompilation (still WIP.)

 ## Operation